deckhouse/deckhouse/ee/modules/380-metallb/docs/USAGE.md

 demo-worker-0     Ready    worker     61d   v1.21.14
 ```

 Module `metallb` is disabled by default, so you have to explicitly enable it.
-You also have to set correct `nodeSelector` and `tolerations` for Metallb speakers.
+You also have to set the correct `nodeSelector` and `tolerations` for Metallb speakers.

 ```yaml
 metallb: |